IIIF/api/source/presentation/4.0/index.md

 ## Use Case 5: Movie with Subtitles

 This example is a Manifest with one Canvas that represents the temporal extent of the movie (the Canvas [`duration`][prezi-40-model-duration]) and its aspect ratio (given by the [`width`][prezi-40-model-width] and [`height`][prezi-40-model-height] of the Canvas).
-The example demonstrates the use of a [Choice][prezi-40-model-Choice] annotation body to give two alternative versions of the movie, indicated by their [`label`][prezi-40-model-label] and `fileSize` properties as well as [`height`][prezi-40-model-height] and [`width`][prezi-40-model-width].
+The example demonstrates the use of a [Choice][prezi-40-model-Choice] annotation body to give two alternative versions of the movie, indicated by their [`label`][prezi-40-model-label] and [`fileSize`][prezi-40-model-fileSize] properties as well as [`height`][prezi-40-model-height] and [`width`][prezi-40-model-width].
 Subtitles are provided by an annotation that links to a VTT file.
 The motivation of this annotation is `supplementing` and the [`provides`][prezi-40-model-provides] property of this annotation indicates what accessibility feature it provides, in this case the term `subtitles`.
 The [`timeMode`][prezi-40-model-timeMode] property in this case is redundant as `trim` is the default value.
 The Canvas has a [`placeholderContainer`][prezi-40-model-placeholderContainer] that provides a poster image to show in place of the video file before the user initiates playback.

 {% include code_example.html src="uc05_movie.json" %}

 >
 **Key Points**
 * The decision about which item in the [Choice][prezi-40-model-Choice] to play by default is client dependent.
 In the absence of any other decision process the client should play the first item.
-In this specific example, the user might make the decision after reading the [`label`][prezi-40-model-label], or the client might make the decision based on the `fileSize` property and an assessment of the user's available bandwidth.
+In this specific example, the user might make the decision after reading the [`label`][prezi-40-model-label], or the client might make the decision based on the [`fileSize`][prezi-40-model-fileSize] property and an assessment of the user's available bandwidth.
 However, the client may have no way of determining why the publisher has offered the choices, and should not prevent the user from making the choice.
 The cookbook demonstrates several uses of [Choice][prezi-40-model-Choice] for common image and AV use cases.
 * Clients should not interpret **very** minor discrepancies between [`duration`][prezi-40-model-duration] on the different Choices and the Container [`duration`][prezi-40-model-duration] as an instruction to stretch or compress the audio/video stream to match the Container duration.
 There is no real way to quantify exactly how big a difference would count as not "minor" and thus it is also client dependent.
 {: .callout}

 __Definitions__<br/>
 Classes: [Manifest][prezi-40-model-Manifest], [Canvas][prezi-40-model-Canvas], [Choice][prezi-40-model-Choice]<br/><br/>
-Properties: [fileSize](model/#fileSize), [format][prezi-40-model-format], [provides][prezi-40-model-provides], [timeMode][prezi-40-model-timeMode], [behavior][prezi-40-model-behavior], [placeholderContainer][prezi-40-model-placeholderContainer]
+Properties: [fileSize][prezi-40-model-fileSize], [format][prezi-40-model-format], [provides][prezi-40-model-provides], [timeMode][prezi-40-model-timeMode], [behavior][prezi-40-model-behavior], [placeholderContainer][prezi-40-model-placeholderContainer]
 {: .note}